-Presents an introduction to swallowing disorders including basic terminology, anatomical and physiological etiologies, and current assessment and management procedures, with special attention to laryngectomized and tracheotomized patients.
+Presents an introduction to swallowing disorders including basic terminology, anatomical and physiological etiologies of orofacial myology, oral, phyarngeal, laryngeal, pulmonary, esophageal, gastrointestinal, and related functions across the lifespan.
+Reviews current assessment and management procedures, with attention to laryngectomized and tracheotomized patients.
 Discusses the competencies, responsibilities, and roles of the speech pathologist in various clinical settings, as well as risk factors involved in patient care.
 Provides observations and experiential learning situations.
+Offered annually.